s-afrid/Horoscope-bot/README.md

 # Horoscope-bot
-A telegram that tells your horoscope
+A telegram bot that tells your horoscope